Andrew Gaze: Sydney Kings

 In April 2016, Gaze was appointed head coach of the Sydney Kings in the NBL.
 He served as coach for three seasons before stepping down in 2019.

 Melbourne Tigers

 In 2016 and 2017, Gaze served as head coach of the Melbourne Tigers men's team in the SEABL.

-In October 2022, Gaze was appointed head coach of the Melbourne Tigers men's team for the 2023 NBL1 South season.
+On 4 February 2022, Gaze was announced as head coach of the Melbourne Tigers men's team, now in the NBL1 South, for the 2022 NBL1 season.
+He returned as head coach for the 2023 season and the 2024 season.
+In 2025, he guided the Tigers to the NBL1 South Grand Final, where they lost 99–80 to the Sandringham Sabres.
+He re-signed as Tigers coach for the 2026 season.

 Indiana Pacers

 In 2017, Gaze joined the coaching staff of the Indiana Pacers for the Orlando Summer League.

-Off the court
+Personal life

-After retiring from playing professionally, Gaze became a media personality and began commentating NBL games for Network Ten and Fox Sports.
-He is also a presenter on Channel Seven's Guide to the Good Life and on Bounce on Fox Footy.
+After retiring from playing professionally, Gaze became a media personality and an NBL commentator for Network Ten and Fox Sports.
+A fan of the Hawthorn Football Club in the AFL, he has appeared frequently in Australian rules football media, including as a panelist on the Fox Footy show Bounce.
 In 2006, he appeared in season five of Dancing with the Stars.

-In March 2016, Gaze became an ambassador for the non-for-profit organisation The Beehive Foundation, a charity that runs free programs to develop resilience and coping mechanisms for youth via junior sporting organisations.

 Gaze and his wife Melinda have four children; Courtney, Phoebe, Annie and Mason.
 In 2014, he was named Australian Father of the Year by children's charity The Shepherd Centre.

-Between 2005 and 2010, the Gaze shoe brand sold over 500,000 pairs.